Andyargueasae/chloroscan/README.rst

 Machine/OS Requirements
 =======================
 ChloroScan is only tested on Linux (x86_64), running on IOS system is not recommended.
+ChloroScan can be installed on servers with hpc clusters and it is recommended to use a GPU to accelerate its running.

+``Note``: Through testing, current version of chloroscan cannot support NVIDIA H-100 GPU, due to cuda version incompatibilities.
+We will work on updating it to allow better performances.

 Configuration databases